 Float status including number of completed profiles to date is available in the Float Status Table.

-Associated documentation, shipboard validation data sets (if collected), and float data sets are available on our Ship and Ancillary Data page.
+Associated documentation, shipboard validation data sets (if collected), and float data sets are available on our Shipboard Calibration and Validation Datasets page.

 Floats deployed from the Araon as part of the SOLOMon expedition were adopted by schools in Missouri and North Carolina.
 Check out all adopted floats on the Adopt-a-float data table.